-Crowdin is a localization management platform and offers the Core features essential for delivering great translation:
+Crowdin is a cloud-based localization management platform and offers features essential for delivering great translation:

-Glossary: we can use our own TYPO3 glossary to make sure specific words are properly translated (e.g. Template in german, TypoScript or SEO)
+We can use our own TYPO3 glossary to make sure specific words are properly translated (for example, "Template" in German, "TypoScript" or "SEO").

-A TYPO3 initiative has been created which takes care of integrating Crowdin into TYPO3.
-The initiative’s scope is to fulfill all features which have been available with Pootle and its integration.
+The Localization with Crowdin Initiative was created to take care of the integration of Crowdin into TYPO3.
+The scope of the initiative is to fulfill all the features that were available with the previously used translation server powered by Pootle and its integration.

-Contribution in general translation of TYPO3 Core and extensions: As TYPO3 is growing in features and functionality, the need for translating new labels is growing too.
+Contribution to the general translation of the TYPO3 Core and extensions: As TYPO3 is growing in features and functionality, the need for translating new labels grows as well.
 You can contribute with help while TYPO3 is growing.
 Join in and give a hand where you can.
-It can be translating a whole extension into your language or take a part of Core for a makeover.
+This can be the translation of a whole extension into your language or the revision of a part of the Core.

-If you are developing extensions, you can make the extension available for translating.
-Just follow Extension integration to make it available for the translation team.
+If you develop extensions, you can make the extension available for translation.
+Just follow Extension integration to make it available to the translation team.

-If you don’t see yourself as a translator, you can still participate.
-In the event that you stumble upon a typo, an error or non-translated term in TYPO3 in your language.
-Log in to Crowdin, join the project in which you found the typo and make a suggestion to the label in your language.
+Even if you do not see yourself as a translator, you can still participate.
+In case you stumble across a typo, an error or an untranslated term in your language in TYPO3: Log in to Crowdin, join the project where you found the typo and make a suggestion for the label in your language.

-The quality of your work is more important than the quantity.
-Make sure spelling (e.g. capitalization), grammar and punctuation are correct.
-Only use terminology consistent with the rest of the language pack.
-Don't make mistakes in technical parts of the strings, like variable placeholders, html etc. For these reasons, using automatic translation (e.g, Google Translate) is never good enough.
+The quality of your work is more important than its quantity.
+Ensure correct spelling (for example, capitalization), grammar, and punctuation.
+Use only terminology that is consistent with the rest of the language pack.
+Do not make mistakes in the technical parts of the strings, such as variable placeholders, HTML, etc. For these reasons, using an automatic translation (e.g. Google Translate) is never good enough.

 All services and documents that are visible to the user are translated by the translation team.
 It does not matter which language you speak.
-We already have a lot of language teams who are very active.
-Our goal is more diversity, to support us in our work at I18n.
+We already have many language teams that are very active.
+Our goal is more diversity to help us with our work on internationalization.